prefix-dev/pixi/docs/reference/cli.md

 - `--platform <PLATFORM> (-p)`: The platform for which the dependency should be added.
 (Allowed to be used more than once)
 - `--feature <FEATURE> (-f)`: The feature for which the dependency should be added.
 - `--editable`: Specifies an editable dependency; only used in combination with `--pypi`.
-- `--location`: Specifies where to add the pypi dependency to the manifest; only used in combination with `--pypi`.

 ```shell
 pixi add numpy # (1)!